Terms of Service

 The Code of Conduct for Trans-Tasman Patent and Trade Marks Attorneys 2018 (‘the Code’) requires us to confirm that:

-- Ben Mott, Belinda Wadeson and Nigel Pereira (‘Our Attorneys’) are registered patent attorneys.
+- Ben Mott and Belinda Wadeson (‘Our Attorneys’) are registered patent attorneys.

 - Belinda Wadeson is a registered trade marks attorney.